WOIDMO/Mini-hematology-lab/README.md

 **Credits:**

-The microscope is based on the [OpenFlexure](https://openflexure.org/) project started by Richard Bowman.
+The microscope is based on the [OpenFlexure](https://openflexure.org/) project started by Richard Bowman and maintained by the Bath Open INstrumentation Group.

-It is being extended for field and automated diagnostic use by the [WoIdMo](https://woidmo.org).
+The microscope is being extended for field and automated diagnostic use by the [WoIdMo](https://woidmo.org).